MicrosoftDocs/fabric-docs/docs/cicd/git-integration/manage-branches.md

 The workflow for developers using a client tool like Power BI Desktop should look something like this:

-1. Clone the repo into a local machine.
+1. [Clone](/azure/devops/repos/git/clone?) the repo into a local machine.
 (You only need to so this step once)
 1. Use the local copy of the *PBIProj* to open the project in Power BI Desktop.
 1. Make changes and save the updated files locally.
-Commits to the local repo.
+[Commit](/azure/devops/repos/git/gitquickstart?view=azure-devops#commit-your-work) to the local repo.
-1. When ready, push the branch and commits to the remote repo.
+1. When ready, [push](/azure/devops/repos/git/pushing?view=azure-devops) the branch and commits to the remote repo.
 1. To test the changes against other items or more data, connect the new branch to a separate workspace, and upload the dataset and reports using the *update all* button in the source control pane.
 Do any tests or configuration changes there before merging into the *main* branch.

-   If no tests are required in the workspace, the developer can create a PR to merge changes directly into the *main* branch, without the need for another workspace.
+   If no tests are required in the workspace, the developer can merge changes directly into the *main* branch, without the need for another workspace.

 1. Once the changes are merged, the shared team’s workspace is prompted to accept the new commit.
 The changes are updated into the shared workspace and everyone can see the changes to those datasets and reports.